somebody4545/DCR/README.md

-# DCR
+# Dynamic Contrast Ratio
-A jerryrigged software-based Dynamic Contrast Ratio implementation
+A jerryrigged software-based Dynamic Contrast Ratio implementation for old monitors that don't support it

 ## Prerequisites
 Python 3.9 (should work on older versions)